RRothfeld/NeverEver/README.md

 Installation
 --------------
-never/ever is built using a range of technologies (i.e. especially Django) and requires a specific pip setup.
+never/ever is built using a range of technologies (i.e. especially *Django*) and requires a specific *pip* setup.
 Install pip on your local computer.
-Once all pip and python 2.7.5 is installed, you are ready to activate our application.
+Once all pip and *Python 2.7.5* is installed, you are ready to activate our application.
 To do so, you must first configure your virtualenv with our pip requirements, which can be found as pip-requirements.txt in our repository.
 Download the web application and unzip the file in a local folder of your choosing.
 Afterwards, start a terminal and navigate to the used folder.
 Then, execute the following command within the downloaded